jdi-docs/jdi-light/source/includes/_tutorial.md

 public static ContactPage contactPage;
 ```
 **JDI Light** (11 lines of code)<br/>
-In JDI Light we already have all the functions related to Pages.
-You can find them in the `WebPage` class, so you just need to extend your PageObject from it and use `@Url` and `@Title` annotations for setting Page metadata.<br/>
+In JDI Light we already have all the functions related to webpages.
+You can find them in the `WebPage` class, so you just need to extend your Page Object from it and use `@Url` and `@Title` annotations to set page metadata.<br/>
-Code for UI Objects in Selenium and JDI Light in this case looks pretty much the same.<br/>
+The code for UI Objects in Selenium and JDI Light in this case looks pretty much the same.<br/>
-Just a few points for your attention.<br/>
+However, there are several points worth noting:<br/>
-- Locators are a little bit shorter thanks to `@UI` annotations<br/>
+- Locators are a little bit shorter thanks to `@UI` annotations.<br/>
-- Forms can have root locators that will simplify locators for subelements<br/>
+- Forms can have root locators, so their sub-element locators can be simplified.<br/>
-- In Selenium we must initialize each page with the `PageFactory.initElements()` method<br/>
+- We don't have to initialize each page with the `PageFactory.initElements()` method, like Selenium does it.<br/>

 ```java
 public class LoginForm {